-WHEREAS, Contractor has requested that it be able to use the Intech's equipment, described as : and,

-WHEREAS, Contractor acknowledges that: it uses the Equipment at its own risk, and it shall indemnify and hold harmless Intech Mechanical Company, LLC for any actual or threatened liability relating to any injuries, damages, costs, including but not limited to attorney's fees and costs, or the like, which are incurred by Intech Mechanical Company LLC as a result of allowing Contractor to use Intech's Equipment.

-NOW, THEREFORE, THE PARTIES AGREE AS FOLLOWS:

-- The undersigned Contractor does hereby indemnify, defend and hold harmless Intech Mechanical Company, LLC and any of its respective officers, partners, shareholders, directors, agents, servants, employees, attorneys, subsidiaries and affiliates, if any, from any and all actual or threatened claims, debts, liabilities, demands, suits and causes for action, known or unknown, in any way relating to the Contractor's use of Intech's Equipment, for any reason whatsoever. - Contractor agrees to add Intech Mechanical Company LLC to its general liability insurance and its workman's comp insurance as an additional insured and shall provide proof of such action in writing, if so requested by Intech Mechanical Company, LLC. - 3.
-This agreement shall be construed and enforced under the laws of the state of California. - 4.
-In the event that legal action is brought regarding this Agreement or the subject of this Agreement, the prevailing party therein shall be entitled to recover all costs and expenses, including reasonable attorney's fees.
+GREEMENT is entered into between Intech Mechanical Company, LLC. who is located at 7501 Road, Roseville CA 95678, and ("Contractor") whose address is effective this day of, EAS, Contractor has requested that it be able to use the Intech's equipment, described as: and and ho injuries EAS, Contractor acknowledges that: it uses the Equipment at its own risk, and it shall indemnify ld harmless Intech Mechanical Company, LLC for any actual or threatened liability relating to any s, damages, costs, including but not limited to attorney's fees and costs, or the like, which are d by Intech Mechanical Company LLC as a result of allowing Contractor to use Intech's Equipment NOW, THEREFORE, THE PARTIES AGREE AS FOLLOWS: 1.
+The undersigned Contractor does hereby indemnify, defend and hold harmless Intech Mechanica Company, LLC and any of its respective officers, partners, shareholders, directors, agents, servants, employees, attorneys, subsidiaries and affiliates, if any, from any and all actual or threatened claims, debts, liabilities, demands, suits and causes for action, known or unknown, in any way relating to the Contractor's use of Intech's Equipment, for any reason whatsoever.
+2. Contractor agrees to add Intech Mechanical Company LLC to its general liability insurance and it workman's comp insurance as an additional insured and shall provide proof of such action in writing, if so requested by Intech Mechanical Company, LLC.
+3. This agreement shall be construed and enforced under the laws of the state of California.
+4. In the event that legal action is brought regarding this Agreement or the subject of this Agreement, the prevailing party therein shall be entitled to recover all costs and expenses, including reasonable attorney's fees.
+CONTRACTOR: BY: TITLE: DATED:,